geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 **Ignaciosica** [00:35:56]
 Hi, hello.
 Last week I fixed the swizzle in the TensorCores, so now it's merging views the correct way.
-And I've been working on...
+And I've been working on..

 **Geohot** [00:36:11]
 Did you get that merged?